 her blouse was made of maroon silk with lace trimmings in sandalwood beige. it had short puff sleeves. just below the sleeves she had tied her gold mantashas. the armlets were a gift from her husband. he had given them to her when their first grandchild was born. it was a boy, he was of course her pet. her buro babu, her old man. this year, only about four months ago, her younger daughter in law had given birth to a son. she called him chhoto babu, her little man.

-her hair was parted in the middle, she had made two soft waves coming down to the side of her forehead and pulled the rest of her long thick tresses into a khonpa, securing the bun with silver pins. a jodoa hair ornament in emeralds, diamonds, and gold was pinned at the centre of her large khonpa.
+her hair was parted in the middle, she had made two soft waves coming down to the side of her forehead and pulled the rest of her long thick tresses into a khñopa, securing the bun with silver pins. a jodoa hair ornament in emeralds, diamonds, and gold was pinned at the centre of her large khñopa.

-this evening hemanta ranjani had decided to wear her favourite tiara as well. it had persian turquoise and pearls set in gold, a very delicate design; you could even wear it as a necklace. their family jeweller had such clever ideas.
+this evening hemanta ranjani had decided to wear her favourite tiara as well. it had persian turquoise and pearls set in gold, a delicate design, crafted by a master artisan; you could even wear it as a necklace. their family jeweller had such clever ideas.

 she arranged the pleats of her saree carefully and adjusted her long gold muff chain. she had wound it four times around her neck, it fell from below her chin right down to her waist. she ran her fingers over the the ten thin beautifully cut gold bangles she wore on each wrist topped by a set of gold balas with repousse work.